chanceygardener/dialogic-js/README.md

 This allows dialogic to update the conversation history hierarchically, i.e., with knowledge not only of the linear path of individual dialog nodes, but also with the "threads" or "topics" each node is associated with.
 This is useful if, say, the user asks the conversational agent what they were recently talking about.
 Dialogic can, in this case, look through the "thread level" history and respond as a function of the thread as defined in the conversation design.
 ##### Format
  This field should be a valid regular expression with named capture groups "thread" and "nodeName"

+ # Web Server

+ The dialogic app is packaged as a web server and can be run from the command line with `npm run serve`

+ # Examples

+ Coming soon